Thiem, Barty through to China Open finals

-BEIJING (AP)Top seeds Dominic Thiem and Ashleigh Barty are through to the finals of the China Open in Beijing.
+BEIJING (AP)Top seeds Dominic Thiem and Ash Barty are through to the finals of the China Open in Beijing.

-Austrian Thiem will face Germany’s second-seeded Alexander Zverev or Greece’s Stefanos Tsitsipas in Sunday’s final, while Australian Barty meets two-time Grand Slam winner Naomi Osaka of Japan, who downed defending champion Caroline Wozniacki 6-4, 6-2.
+Austrian Thiem will face Greece’s Stefanos Tsitsipas in the final.
+In the women’s tournament, Australian Barty meets two-time Grand Slam winner Naomi Osaka of Japan, who downed defending champion Caroline Wozniacki in straight sets.

 ”I was disappointed to lose that set, but still I had the feeling that I’m not playing that bad.
 I just got a little more aggressive,” said Thiem, who ousted Andy Murray in Friday’s quarterfinals.